rackerlabs/rackspace-how-to/content/rackspace-email/delete-a-rackspace-email-mailbox.md

     <img src="{% asset_path rackspace-email/delete-a-rackspace-email-mailbox/click_username.png %}" />

-    **Warning:** A deleted mailbox can be recovered for up to 14 days.
-For instructions, see [Recover a deleted mailbox](/how-to/recover-a-deleted-rackspace-email-mailbox/).

 5. Click **DELETE MAILBOX** in the upper-right corner.

     <img src="{% asset_path rackspace-email/delete-a-rackspace-email-mailbox/delete_button.png %}" />

-6. A pop up will appear informing you of what services and data will be deleted.
-Once you have reviewed this and would like to continue with deleting the mailbox click **YES, DELETE MAILBOX**.
+6. A pop up appears informing you of what services and data will be deleted.
+After you review the information and want to continue with deleting the mailbox click **YES, DELETE MAILBOX**.

     <img src="{% asset_path rackspace-email/delete-a-rackspace-email-mailbox/yes_delete.png %}" />

     **Warning:** A deleted mailbox can be recovered for up to 14 days.
 For instructions, see [Recover a deleted mailbox](/how-to/recover-a-deleted-rackspace-email-mailbox/).

-7. You will be taken back to the mailbox list where you will notice the mailbox has been removed from the list.
+7. You are returned to the mailbox list where you can see that the mailbox has been removed from the list.

 ### Delete multiple mailboxes